You-Gao/Blog/_work/2024-10-03-physical-hand.md

 The title of this blog, then, is a two-part investigation into the moral bankruptcy during the Gilded Age and the use of economic doctrine to justify/strengthen those positions of power.
 Adam Smith's concept of the invisible hand becomes physical.
 That is, the economic and market mechanisms divined by the invisible hand are no longer abstract and beautiful.
 It has been cast out of the garden and is now in the hands of us humans.
 I look back to the Gilded Age as a case study precisely because it was a point in time when economic dogmatism was at its peak and its effects most destructive.

-Some would say I'm cherry-picking or misconstruing the "true" power of economics, and to that, I say maybe I am.[^2] But what's important is my agenda, which is that positivist mathematical economics is sadly not free from human fallibility (a year ago, I definitely wanted it to be).
+Some would say I'm cherry-picking or misconstruing the "*true*" power of economics, and to that, I say maybe I am.[^2] But what's important is my agenda, which is that positivist mathematical economics is sadly not free from human fallibility (a year ago, I definitely wanted it to be).
 I want to start considering again the political part of economics, which was dropped at the turn of the 19th century in favor of what we have today in the 21st century.

 ## Economists in the Gilded Age